Big Raven Plateau: Name and etymology

-The name of the plateau became official on January 2, 1980, and was adopted on the National Topographic System map 104G after being submitted to the BC Geographical Names office by the Geological Survey of Canada.
-It is named after Big Raven, a deity in Tahltan mythology whose name translates to Tse'sketco in the Tahltan language.
-Several features on the plateau also have names with Tahltan roots that were adopted simultaneously on 104G for geology reporting purposes, including Keda Cone, Sidas Cone, Kana Cone, Hoia Bluff, Kaia Bluff and Tsekone Ridge.
+The name of the plateau became official on January 2, 1980.
+It was adopted on the National Topographic System map 104G after being submitted to the BC Geographical Names office by the Geological Survey of Canada.
+The Big Raven Plateau is named after Big Raven, a deity in Tahltan mythology whose name translates to Tse'sketco in the Tahltan language.
+Several features on the plateau also have names with Tahltan roots that were adopted simultaneously on 104G for geology reporting purposes; among them are Keda Cone, Hoia Bluff, Sidas Cone, Tsekone Ridge, Kaia Bluff and Kana Cone.